 I need to get to a specialist in the Twin Cities.
 Can you take me?

-- Not all our volunteers will drive you to the Twin Cities.
+- Not all our volunteers will drive to the Twin Cities.

-- If we have a volunteer willing to drive to the Twin Cities, we will get you there.
+- If we have a volunteer willing to drive to the Twin Cities, we might be able to get you there.

 What do services cost?